Learn more about how Purple take Data and Security seriously

 Separate active opt-in is sought for all marketing consents within the EU and as activated by customers elsewhere, and any EULA or opt-in consent is stored against the user and venue with the date, time and language of opt-in.
 Once a user has logged in, they are sent a link to an end user profile where they can view data held about themselves, view (and change) any opt-in consents and immediately delete all data collected about them.

-Additionally, users can email the Purple Data Protection Officer (via a clearly displayed email address) with any queries, for any changes to their data or to exercise their right to be forgotten.
+Additionally, users can email the Purple Data Protection Officer (email@example.com) with any queries, for any changes to their data or to exercise their right to be forgotten.

 Data is only used for the stated purposes, and Purple do not collect more data than is strictly needed (although the individual customers decide their own data uses and configure the portal to collect the information required by themselves, as well as uploading their own additional EULAs and privacy policies where required, consent of which is tracked individually).